Acupuncture & Functional Medicine

 A Student of Functional Medicine University

-11/01/2024: Hello my patients and my patients to be!
-It has been a month and a half I left Boston.
+12/17/2024: Hello, my patients!
 I miss you all!
-I am still waiting to hear my Japanese permanent residency status.
+I am still waiting to hear from Japanese Immigration Office about my Japanese permanent residency status.
 My immigration lawyer said the regional paperwork in Kobe is done and now waiting to hear from Tokyo HQ.
 It seems all of the paperwork takes a long time to be processed.
 I am still working as a functional medicine consultant from here.
 My patients and my patients to be, please feel free to email me if you have any questions.
 I will get back to you within 24 hours.
-Japan is 14 hours ahead of EST. 8 pm in your time is 10 am next morning here in Japan.
-I will keep you posted!
+Japan is 14 hours ahead of EST. 6 pm in your time is 8 am next morning here in Japan.
+I hope to give you the good news soon!

 10/10/2024 Update: Hello, everybody!
 I am still in Japan waiting.
 I will update the status as soon as I receive the card.
 Finally the temperature came down from the high 80’s to low 70’s this week.
 The months of June-July-August-September in Japan is hot and high humidity.
 Everybody I met said it was not like that but the climate change occurred the last two years.